 - NeAT is preparing Newsletters to the network members twice a year (May and October) has a mailing list and social media profiles on Twitter and Instagram (@NeATundra).

-- NeAT is maintaining a website.
+- NeAT is constructing a new web site at neat.au.dk.